Skip to main content

 Warning

 Know your legal exposure.
-Cross-market arbs often involve mixing regulated and unregulated venues.
-The profit margins are thin enough that legal or tax surprises can easily eliminate your edge.
+Cross-market arbs often involve mixing regulated and differently regulated venues.
+The margins are thin enough that legal, settlement, or tax surprises can wipe out the edge.
 Understand the rules in your state before committing capital.

 Strategy Insight